thheinen/tktm-test/README.md

 __Reason:__

-The required patches were not applied (see "Getting Started" and `import-patches.sh`)
+The required patches were not applied, which is weird (see "Getting Started" and execute `import-patches.sh` against clean Chef Workstation)

 ## Test Kitchen: No instances for regex